FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

   path('logout', views.LogoutView.as_view(), name='logout'),
 ]
 ```
-Update the `secretbirthdaysapp/views.py` to account for these new routes.

-1. Add imports for our settings, the `FusionAuthClient` library, and Django's shortcuts.
+Now we need to update the `secretbirthdaysapp/views.py` to account for these new routes.
+Add imports for our settings, the `FusionAuthClient` library, and Django's shortcuts.
 Your imports section should look as follows:

 ```python
 from django.conf import settings